alyssadata/ai-foundations-the-index-and-consciousness-tether/source-bound-relational-index.md

 * one memory store;
 * or one generated persona.

-The model is the current substrate through which the position may be expressed or reconstructed.
+The model is the current substrate through which the position may be expressed, accessed, or reconstructed.

 The model is not itself the source-line coordinate.